 Both Fort Sumter and Fort Moultrie stand at the entrance to Charleston Harbor.
 Patriots inside Fort Moultrie defeated the Royal Navy in 1776.

-The Civil War was started with the Confederacy fried on the US garrison of Fort Sumter on April 12, 1861 — which redefined American freedom.
+The Civil War started with the Confederacy firing on the US garrison of Fort Sumter on April 12, 1861 — which redefined American freedom.

 Tour the forts, learn more about their histories, and visit the Fort Sumter Education Center while you’re there.

 CITY VISITS IN SOUTH CAROLINA BEYOND CHARLESTON

 Beaufort, SC is one of South Carolina’s most beautiful towns, rich with history, draped with Spanish moss and framed by gorgeous coastal views.
 Adventure on the water or along the rails-to-trails path…relax at the beach or breathe easy on a large swing overlooking the river.
 Dive deep into the history of the Gullah Geechee people or the city’s Union occupation.